jbeck018/howlerops/backend-go/ENTERPRISE_FEATURES_GUIDE.md

 # Enterprise Features Guide

-This guide covers the enterprise-grade multi-tenancy and white-labeling features in SQL Studio.
+This guide covers the enterprise-grade multi-tenancy and white-labeling features in Howlerops.

 ## Table of Contents